 Jose Saramagois an

 author name value.
 The field author name can take other values as well, such as Naguib Mahfouz, Fyodor Dostoevsky, or Michel de Montaigne.
-But we want the action of hiding articles described in Formula Field Mapping (next section) to take place only when author name has a specific value (
+But we want the action of hiding articles described in Map Rules into Formula and Formula Field Mapping (next sections) to take place only when author name has a specific value (

 - GOAL.
 Don't show any article drafts to external users.
 Article is an

 article state == draft, the field value is

 user type == external.
 The goal is to hide all drafts from external users which is possible in Map Rules into Formula and Formula Field Mapping.

 - GOAL: Hide all the articles written by Jose Saramago.
 Here

 GOAL: Hide the documents created in May, 2021.

 object (Fig. 1.3) and

 May, 2021 is a